abayomipopoola/abayomipopoola/content/blog/fiscal-policy-on-thecovid-19-economy/index.md

 #### Key Terms

-- Aggregate: A mass, assemblage, or sum of particulars; something consisting of elements but considered as a whole.
+- **Aggregate**: A mass, assemblage, or sum of particulars; something consisting of elements but considered as a whole.
-- Supply: The amount of some product that producers are willing and able to sell at a given price, all other factors being held constant.
+- **Supply**: The amount of some product that producers are willing and able to sell at a given price, all other factors being held constant.
-- Demand: The desire to purchase goods and services.
+- **Demand**: The desire to purchase goods and services.

 #### Economic Equilibrium